 There are several leading hill tribe families living within the northern borders between Laos and Burma.
 These tribes are commonly known as Akha, Lahu, Hmong, Mien, Yao, Karen and Lisu.
 But there are also a few lesser known hill tribe families living in the area too, namely Khamu, Thins, Palong, and Mlabri.

-Booking your tours from this page would not only put a little extra cash in my pocket but you'd also be helping me maintain this website so that I can continue giving you more Thailand travel information.
+Disclaimer: Booking your tour from this page (at no extra cost to you) would not only see a little extra cash coming my way but you'd also be helping me maintain this website so that I can continue giving you more Luxury Thailand Travel information.
+Many Thanks.